M551 Sheridan: Australian trials

-During 1967 and 1968 the Australian Army trialled two Sheridans to determine if the type met a requirement for light armored fighting vehicles to serve with the Royal Australian Armoured Corps newly formed cavalry regiments.
+During 1967 and 1968 the Australian Army trialed two Sheridans to determine if the type met a requirement for light armored fighting vehicles to serve with the Royal Australian Armoured Corps newly formed cavalry regiments.
 The main trials took place in the tropical Innisfail area of north Queensland between January and June 1968.
 In January 1969 the Minister for the Army announced that Australia would not purchase any Sheridans as the tanks did not meet the Army's requirements.
 The main shortcoming revealed in the trials concerned the safety of the combustible case.
-The two Sheridans were returned to the U.S. Army in early 1969, and the Australian Army met its requirement by fitting turrets from Alvis Saladin armoured cars to M113 armored personnel carriers.
+The two Sheridans were returned to the U.S. Army in early 1969, and the Australian Army met its requirement by fitting turrets from Alvis Saladin armored cars to M113 armored personnel carriers.

 Replacement

 In 1977, TRADOC commander General Donn A. Starry met with Army Chief of Staff General Edward C. Meyer to convince him that the service should retire the Sheridan.
 Starry had commanded the 11th ACR in Vietnam, and knew the vehicle's shortcomings.
 Starry's arguments prevailed over those of Army Material Command commander General John R. Guthrie, a Sheridan defender, and Meyer agreed the Sheridan would be retired.
 The Army decided on the M60A1 as the service's interim successor until the M3 Bradley was ready.
 At the time, 567 Sheridans existed in USAREUR, 535 in the continental U.S., and 41 in the Pacific.
 The Army began converting units in Europe in 1978, and in the rest of the service by 1980.
 The Army sustained 140 Sheridans in the 82nd Airborne Division and the National Guard.
 Some Sheridans were kept in pre-positioned reserve.

 Several attempts to improve or replace the Sheridan have been made over the years since it was introduced.
 In 1976, DARPA (followed by TACOM) initiated the High Mobility/Agility (HIMAG) program.
-Several concepts were pursued, including the High Survivability Test Vehicle – Light and the Elevated Kinetic Energy gun system.
-The latter was trialled on a Sheridan hull in 1982.
+Several concepts were pursued, including the High Survivability Test Vehicle (Lightweight) and the Elevated Kinetic Energy (ELKE) gun system.
+The latter was trialed on a Sheridan hull in 1982.
 Following the Iran hostage crisis, the Rapid Deployment Force concept was pursued by both the Army and the Marine Corps.
 The Marine Corps initiated the Mobile Protected Weapon System (MPWS) program.
 In 1983, the Naval Surface Weapons Research Center Laboratory mounted a 105 mm caliber gun onto a Sheridan chassis.
 The Army initiated the Mobile Protected Gun program, and announced plans to modify Sheridans with 105 mm or 120 mm caliber guns.
 Neither program was pursued further; The Army project was canceled in 1985.